-However, low-value contracts, that is, below 20.000€ in Poland-Belarus-Ukraine and 10.000€ in Latvia-Lithuania-Belarus, are described in more detail in the guide, as PRAG has no specific provisions for them.
-Therefore, the rules for such contracts are set in this document and jointly agreed by the MAs and the Ukrainian and Belarusian NA.
+However, low-value contracts, that is, below 20.000€, are described in more detail in the guide, as PRAG has no specific provisions for them.
+Therefore, the rules for such contracts are set in this document and jointly agreed by the MA and the Ukrainian NA.